 The first time I understood technology to be a creative medium was in my tenth-grade digital photography class.

 I grew up on the cusp of digital nativism – I have small recollections of dial-up internet, floppy disks, and VHS tapes.
-By the time I entered kindergarten, technology was becoming a fixture in schools, and it was something I started using in elementary.
+By the time I entered kindergarten, technology was becoming a fixture in learning, and it was something I started using in elementary school.

 This was until Spring semester in my high school’s digital photography class that I began to see technology as a creative medium.
 I was equally as fascinated and stumped by Photoshop, and as someone lacking any artistic ability, this was the first time in my life I felt empowered to create and excited to hang my work on the halls of my high school.
 So, if I had to choose, it was in that class where the value of technology clicked for me.